amorales187/DH150-chuyin/Assignments/assignment4.md

 In the process of learning about my target users, I found that many of my design ideas shifted.
 I thought it would be interesting to document the before and after of my design challenge and target user definition.

 ## Design Challenge
-Before CI:

-How might I design an engaging online experience that highlights the stories of Asian Americans?

-After CI:

-How might I design an accessible digital experience that disseminates the issues facing AAPI communities and connects people with resources?
+How might I design an accessible digital experience that shares the histories of Asian Americans and the current issues facing AAPI communities?

+My project hopes to support users in their search for narratives that relate to them and to find sources of information on their community.
+In particular, this project aims to provide Asian Americans with a sense of belonging and solidarity with a community whose history has helped shaped America.

+Currently, the sources for historical narratives on Asian Americans is quite scattered online and offline.
+Because there are so many communities within Asian America, there are many separate websites which aim to serve these specific populations and their needs.
+There are few websites that consolidate this info in an easily digestible, engaging manner.
+In person, there are cultural organizations, including museums, that share a similar goal: to showcase the stories of Asian America to the public.
+However, museums are constrained by their physical location, and sometimes charge entrance fees.

+I hope that by digitizing and consolidating these histories, I can make Asian American history more accessible.

 ## Target Users
-Before CI:

-I am creating this website for anyone who is interested in Asian American history and contemporary stories about Asian American individuals.
-However, because of the digital nature of the project, target users must be able to access the internet.
-Specifically, I would like to make this website easy to understand for the public.
-It does not strive to be a reference for academic researchers.

-After CI:

-I want to create a website that empowers the public, including academic researchers, to understand the history of Asians in American and to connect with organizations that serve their community.
+I want to create a website that empowers the public, including casual consumers and academic researchers, to understand the histories of Asian Americans.
+Because of its digital nature, users must have access to the internet.

 While it is not intended to be a primary source for academic research, it may provide a broad and structured overview on issues in the Asian American literature.

+Users would be able to access this collection from anywhere there is internet.
+On the site, they could navigate chronologically to view events in Asian American history.

 ## Research Methods